 After initially undergoing a year-long chemotherapy treatment at the Rutgers Cancer Institute of New Jersey, he worked with the doctors, nurses, and staff members of CINJ through numerous surgeries over several years as the cancer spread.
 Most recently, he underwent a 15-month immunotherapy treatment.
 The Melanoma and Soft Tissue Oncology Program at the Cancer Institute of NJ is comprised of surgical, radiation, and medical oncologists, radiologists, pathologists, nurses, and social workers who tirelessly provide comprehensive care to patients like Tim—men and women with melanoma and sarcoma.
 For their support and continuing contributions to his fight against cancer, Tim is most grateful.

 Tim has decided to start a personal fundraising campaign to give back to the hospital, doctors, nurses, and staff that have been so crucial to his battle and recovery.
-On Saturday, October 14, 2017, Tim will lead the third annual day of hiking up and down Baldpate Mountain, raising funds to be used for continued research at The Cancer Institute of New Jersey.
+On Saturday, October 6, 2018, Tim will lead the Fourth Annual day of hiking up and around Baldpate Mountain, raising funds to be used for continued research at The Cancer Institute of New Jersey.
 All are welcome to hike up this beautiful mountain, and share in the reward of contributing to something larger than ourselves.